-Duncan, a Democrat, was the representative for Pennsylvania's 19th congressional district from 1883 to 1885.
+Duncan was the representative for Pennsylvania’s 19th congressional district and was a Democrat.
+He served from 1883 to 1885.

 From Dec 1883 to Jul 1884, Duncan missed 118 of 188 roll call votes, which is 62.8%.
 This is much worse than the median of 29.1% among the lifetime records of representatives serving in Jul 1884.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information